BogdanMoale/Circle-Run-Unity-Android-Game/README.md

 🔵 Key Features:

-🎮 Intuitive Controls: Easy-to-master touch controls for players of all skill levels.
+🎮 Intuitive Controls: Easy-to-master touch controls for players of all skill levels.<br>
-🌟 Endless Challenge: Test your reflexes and strategy as the game becomes progressively harder.
+🌟 Endless Challenge: Test your reflexes and strategy as the game becomes progressively harder.<br>
-💎 Skins Galore: Personalize your circle with a range of stunning skins from the in-game shop.
+💎 Skins Galore: Personalize your circle with a range of stunning skins from the in-game shop.<br>
-📺 Ad Integration: Watch ads for bonuses and power-ups without interrupting gameplay.
+📺 Ad Integration: Watch ads for bonuses and power-ups without interrupting gameplay.<br>
-🏆 Leaderboards & Achievements: Compete globally and earn bragging rights.
+🏆 Leaderboards & Achievements: Compete globally and earn bragging rights.<br>
-🎵 Dynamic Soundtrack: Immerse yourself in the game's energetic music.
+🎵 Dynamic Soundtrack: Immerse yourself in the game's energetic music.<br>